-The RPD MUST calculate the UDP checksum and insert checksum into the UDP header of all transmitted L2TPv3 control messages with IPv6 transport and UDP header.
+The RPD MUST calculate the UDP checksum and insert the checksum into the UDP header of all transmitted L2TPv3 control messages with IPv6 transport and UDP header.

-The CCAP Core MUST verify the UDP checksum in received L2TPv3 Control Messages with non-zero UDP checksum.
+The CCAP Core MUST verify the UDP checksum in received L2TPv3 Control Messages with a nonzero UDP checksum.

-The RPD MUST verify the UDP checksum in received L2TPv3 Control Messages with non-zero UDP checksum.
+The RPD MUST verify the UDP checksum in received L2TPv3 Control Messages with a nonzero UDP checksum.